divyalakshmi519/insyd-notification-system/README.md

 # INSYD Notification System – Proof of Concept (POC)

 ## Overview
-The **INSYD Notification System** is a proof of concept (POC) that demonstrates how notifications can be triggered and delivered in a social media–like application.
+The **INSYD Notification System** is a full-stack deployed POC demonstrating how notifications can be triggered and delivered in a social media–like application.
-It integrates **database design, backend APIs, and frontend UI** into a single working model, making it easy to understand how DBMS concepts are applied in real-world applications.
+It integrates **database design, backend APIs, and frontend UI** into a working system, showing how DBMS concepts are applied in real-world applications.

 ---

-## Notification POC – How It Works
+## How It Works

-- **User Registration & Login**
+### - User Registration & Login
 - Users are uniquely identified and stored in the database.
 - Authentication ensures only registered users can access the system.

-- **Creating Posts**
+### - Creating Posts
 - Logged-in users can create posts.
-  - Each post is tied to the user and stored with a timestamp.
+- Each post is tied to a user and stored with a timestamp.

-- **Generating Notifications**
+### - Generating Notifications
-  - When another user interacts (likes, comments, or follows), a notification entry is automatically created.
+- When another user interacts (**likes, comments, or follows**), a notification entry is automatically created.
-  - These notifications are stored in the database with event details.
+- Notifications are stored in the database with **event details**.

-- **Viewing Notifications**
+### - Viewing Notifications
-  - The frontend shows a notification icon with a count in the header.
+- The frontend displays a **notification icon with count** in the header.
 - Clicking the icon reveals all unread notifications for the user.

-- **Real-time Updates**
+### - Real-time Updates
-  - As soon as a new event occurs, the notification list updates dynamically without refreshing the page.
+- Notifications are dynamically updated as soon as a new event occurs, **without page refresh**.

 ---